+Report on the lecture: Aspects of CEDAW delivered by Dr. Dipti Tamang, Fullbright-Nehru Post Doctoral Fellow Cornell University, 10-07-2021

 CEDAW

 The idea of gender equality was being addressed in the UN and international policy making spaces-materialising in the form of gender mainstreaming.
 They were speaking about the importance of gender mainstreaming- which includes gender not as a separate matter in IR and questions on where and how do we incorporate gender equality at all levels.